Sitefinity/db-to-filesystem-migration/README.md

 3. Click *Migrate*

-  * The system creates an automatic back up of your current configurations, which are stored in ~\App_Data\Sitefinity\Configuration folder, and stores it in the same folder with format _config_migration_backup"+"Time stamp"
+  * The system creates an automatic back up of your current configurations, which are stored in ~\App_Data\Sitefinity\Configuration folder, and stores it in the same folder with format "_config_migration_backup"+"Time stamp"

   * All existing Sitefinity CMS configurations are extracted and saved in ~\App_Data\Sitefinity\Configuration folder.